davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 ## In Conclusion

-I hope this has been informative.
-Keep in mind that I was able to write `hl` in just a few hours, using TDD and the end result is a highly polished, well-documented, easily installable and maintainable piece of software that will be a part of my command-line arsenal for quite a while.
+Hopefully, you've seen that it's really *not that hard* to make an awesome command-line app.
+I was able to write `hl` in just a few hours, using TDD and the end result is a highly polished, well-documented, easily installable and maintainable piece of software that will be a part of my command-line arsenal for quite a while.
 You can do this, too.
-It's pretty easy.
-Lots of details and in-depth explanations are [in my book][clibook], which you should buy right now :)
+There's a lot more detail and in-depth explanations [in my book][clibook], which you should buy right now :)

 [clibook]: http://bit.ly/cli-hl-blog-post